Maxarino/Maxarino/README.md

 ## Hi there 👋, I'm Max

-I'm currently a Software Engineer Intern at [Security Compass](https://www.securitycompass.com/), and I'm also studying Computer Science at the University of Toronto Mississauga.
+Right now I'm a Software Engineer Intern at [Security Compass](https://www.securitycompass.com/), and I'm also studying Computer Science at the University of Toronto Mississauga.

 ### Languages:
 - Python